ehrpg/rules/docs/equipment/apparel.md

 ## Body Armour

 Body armour comes in many different shapes and sizes.
 The most common are metal plates that are inserted into what is called a "chest carrier".
-These plates then stop the bullets from entering and absorb some of the force of the bullet.
+These plates then stop the bullets from entering and absorb the force of the bullet.
 The armour usually covers the most vital part of body (i.e. the chest and back) and come with a specific rating.
-If a specified calibre is stopped by the armour the target takes only half the bludgeoning damage instead.
-The rest of the damage is absorbed by the armour.
+If a specified calibre is stopped by the armour the target takes no damage.
+The damage is absorbed by the armour instead.
 Yet if the armour reaches zero hit points it stops being effective.
-If the bullet is not stopped by armour, both the armour and person being hit take equal amounts of damage.
+If the bullet is not stopped by the armour, both the armour and the target being hit take equal amounts of damage.

 Armour is classified into various _tiers_ determining what kinds of threats it stops.
 Please see the calibres to see what kind of armour tier a specific